shawnsoltesz/Snowman/Readme.md

 clears guessed letters
 resets keyboard

-Algorithim for obtaining a random word and apply letter guess
+Algorithm for obtaining a random word and apply letter guess

 //Obtain the word as a string - const alphabetizeRandomWord takes getRandomWord to capture random word

 //parse word into new array of individual letters

-determine the index of the letters
+determine the index of the letters - this may not be needed. double check!

-compare guessed letter to the array
+compare guessed letter to the array - map through the array of strings

-if match, use index to pair it with the display
+if match, use index to pair it with the display?

+display appropriate letter